emacsmirror/metronome/README.md

 ## Installation

-This package is available in Melpa and can be installed from the Emacs package manager.
+This package is available in the MELPA repository and can be installed from the Emacs package manager.
 To install it from source, add metronome.el to your load path and require it:

 ```
 (add-to-list 'load-path "/path/to/metronome.el")